khinydnlin/topic_modelling_ds_subreddit/README.md

 Although users can manually tag posts with flairs on the subreddit, as noted previously, the majority of topics fall under the broad 'Discussion' category.
 This category includes a wide range of topics, including coding, careers, and job-related discussions.
 To accurately recategorise these themes, we are employing topic modelling technique.

 ![image](https://github.com/khinydnlin/topic_modelling_ds_subreddit/assets/145341635/990c8dbe-6b44-43a2-9ade-9a2a8ce32f8e)

+We were able to identify five key themes by using the LDA technique:

 - **Practical Application and Collboration**